wp-plugins/quatriceps/readme.txt

 == Installation ==

 A Tetragy ID is necessary and may be obtained from https://tetragy.com/.
 Accounts are necessary to allocate resources and prevent abuse of user and network services.
-Links to the Tetragy Limited privacy policy and terms of service may be found at the bottom of tetragy.com and all subdomains.
+Links to the Tetragy Limited privacy policy and terms of service may be found at the bottom of all .tetragy.com pages.

 1. Download and unzip the Wordpress Quatriceps zip file to your `/wp-content/plugins/` directory.
 2. Whitelist your server IP addresses or disable enforcing at https://math.tetragy.com/user.